guzwithz/guzwithz/README.md

 > 📌 Tenho 23 anos!
 >
-> 🌍 Sou de Guarapuava, Paraná, Brasil
+> 🌍 I'm from Guarapuava, Paraná, Brasil
 >
-> 👩🏻‍💻 Estudante de front end, e Ciência da Computação
+> 👩🏻‍💻 studyng front end, and science of computacion
 >
-> ✨ Em busca da primeira oportunidade na área da programação.
+> ✨ Looking for the first opportunity in the programming field.

 </br>
 </br>